Cartman Sucks: Plot

-Cartman has developed a hobby of getting Butters Stotch to spend the night at his house and taking degrading photos of him as he sleeps.
-The next morning Cartman then shows Stan, Kenny and Kyle a photo of him with Butters's penis in his mouth, thinking that this makes Butters homosexual.
-However, Kyle points out that a male who performs oral sex on another male is the one perceived to be the homosexual, thus making Cartman the homosexual.
-As a practical joke, Kyle then convinces a horrified Cartman that taking a similar picture with his and Butters's positions switched would "cancel out the gay polarity".
+Cartman has developed a hobby of photographing Butters Stotch in often demeaning positions whilst he sleeps over, which he excitedly shares with Stan, Kenny, and Kyle at his home before he shoos them away as Butters arrives.
+The following day at the bus stop, Cartman excitedly shares what he considers to be his magnum opus: a photograph of Cartman smiling and performing a thumbs-up with Butters's penis in his mouth, which he claims makes Butters gay.
+However, Kyle observes that a male who performs oral sex on another male is the one perceived to be the homosexual, thus making Cartman "gay".
+Kyle then deceives a horrified Cartman into taking a similar picture with his and Butters's positions switched, which he claims will "cancel out the gay polarity."
+Cartman runs to Butters's house, attempting to trick him into allowing himself to be blindfolded and opening his mouth.

-Cartman goes over to Butters's house, then tricks him into allowing himself to be blindfolded and opening his mouth.
-As he is about to insert his penis into Butters's mouth, Butters' dad Stephen walks in on them and panics.
-After Cartman flees without waiting to explain, Stephen declares that Butters is bi-curious.
-Butters, totally unaware of what Cartman was planning to do, just asks him what that means.
-Stephen explains that it means that Butters is "confused".
-Butters, having no idea what he is talking about, admits that this is so.
-Stephen takes him to Camp New Grace, a Christian conversion therapy camp, whose organizers repeatedly reinforce the idea that the boys there are "confused".
+Butters is initially skeptical, until Cartman assures him he "won't put anything yicky in [his] mouth.".
+As he is about to insert his penis into Butters's mouth, Butters' dad, Stephen, walks in on them and panics as Cartman flees.
+Stephen declares that Butters is bi-curious, much to Butters' confusion, though Stephen explains that it means that his son is "confused."
+Butters concedes he is indeed "confused": dumbfounded about the transpiring events which he has been unable to observe (due to still wearing the blindfold).
+Stephen takes his son to Camp New Grace, a Christian conversion therapy camp, whose organizers repeatedly reinforce the idea that the boys there are "confused."

-At camp, the boys are miserable, the counselors are uncaring, and suicide is common.
-Butters befriends his roommate and "accountabili-buddy", a nervous and insecure boy called Bradley.
-When camp authorities find Bradley's 1979 male underwear catalog they are both punished.
-After Bradley realizes that he has a crush on Butters, he comes to the conclusion that he is beyond hope and decides to end his life.
-Butters and the staff of the camp find Bradley on the outer ledge of a bridge and try to persuade him to come down.
-When Butters finds the staff to be unsympathetic, he excoriates them, telling them that he is sick of people telling him he is confused, and that he was never confused until he was brought to the camp.
-He also voices his belief that the staff's assertions of "confusion" are simply a projection of their own confusion.
+The camp is filled with miserable young boys, and suicide is common.
+Butters befriends his roommate and "accountabili-buddy", a nervous and insecure boy called Bradley, though the two are punished when camp authorities find Bradley's 1979 male underwear catalog.
+After Bradley realizes that he has a crush on Butters, he concludes that he is beyond hope and decides to end his life.
+Butters and the camp staff find Bradley on the outer ledge of a bridge and try to persuade him to come down.
+When Butters finds the staff to be unsympathetic, he excoriates them, telling them that he is sick of people telling him he is confused and that he was never confused until the idea was continuously reiterated by camp staff.
+He elaborates that if he is a product of god and bi-curious, this must mean that god himself must be bi-curious as well.
 Somewhat encouraged by this expression of confidence and pride, Bradley decides not to commit suicide and comes down.
 Seeing that Butters is happy being bi-curious, Stephen admits that he is bi-curious as well and that he enjoys his curiosity.
-The statement prompts a shared laugh between the two, but Butters winds up legitimately confused as he has no idea what his father was referring to.
+The statement prompts a shared laugh between the two, though confuses Butters due to his naive nature and lack of awareness (or more likely repression of the knowledge) of Stephen's past bicurious behavior.